-ARNA's target groups are residents of Vombsänkan with a focus on children and young people and international artist with an interest in nature and sustainable development.
+ARNA's target groups are residents of Vombsänkan, especially with a focus on children and young people, as well as international cultural workers with an interest in nature and sustainable development.

-Over the years, ARNA has run a wide range of residences, projects and cultural activities.
-We document the experiences from these in text and videos.
-With great non-profit involvement over the years and through support from many different organizations, ARNA has built up a unique competence within the cultural dimension for sustainability.
+Over the years, ARNA has run a long series of residencies, projects and cultural activities.
+With great non-profit commitment and through project support from many different organizations, our association has built up a unique competence within the cultural dimension of sustainability.